Welcome to the

 presentation team at BBC Radio Nottingham in July followed by

-BBC Radio Derby in November.
-At the same time he was asked to hold masterclasses for BSc Radio Degree students at Leicester's De
+the same time he was asked to hold masterclasses for BSc Radio Degree

 Montfort University,